Manage all your

 Arrow keys, Home, and End navigate dashboard tabs following the WAI-ARIA manual activation pattern.
 Roving tabindex on all tab lists.

-The HTML lang attribute reflects the active UI language from the start and updates live when the user changes language β so screen readers announce content in the right language.
+The HTML lang attribute reflects the active UI language from the start and updates live when the user changes language.

 Every post can carry a BCP 47 language tag.
-Validated, stored, and transmitted to supported platforms so readers and assistive technology know which language a post is in.
+Validated, stored, and transmitted to supported platforms so assistive technology knows which language a post is in.

 Built for the